HomeMobileAndroidFix Google Play Protect Blocks and Flags Samsung Wallet (Samsung Pay) as...

 Have you ever tried to use Samsung Pay but got a scary warning from Google Play Protect saying the app is harmful?
 I totally get how frustrating that must be when you rely on mobile payments.

 Don’t worry – you’re not the only one this has happened to.
-Lots of Samsung users have seen Samsung Pay get flagged after Google Play Services updates.
+Lots of Samsung users have seen Samsung Pay get flagged and blocked after Google Play Services updates.

 Ways-to-Resolve-Google-Play-Protect-Blocks-and-Flags-Samsung-Wallet-Samsung-Pay-as-Harmful-Issue